Northern Athabasca Basin

 - Lucy Occurrence: uranium values up to 0.37% U₃O₈ over 3m (1954)

-- Large untested VTEM EM conductor (2007) — priority regional drill target
+- Large untested VTEM EM conductor identified in 2007 JNR Resources survey

 Significant Results